 - A. Shall appoint an Erosion and Sediment Control Manager/Inspector (ESCM).
 This employee shall be thoroughly experienced in all aspects of erosion and sediment control and construction.
 This employee shall have the primary responsibility and sufficient authority for the implementation of the approved erosion and sediment control schedules and methods of operation.
-At least 10 days prior to the beginning of work, the name and credentials of this employee shall be submitted to the CM for acceptance. - B. If it is determined that concrete fines are discharging into the ditch, in cooperation with the CM, the Contractor's Erosion and Sediment Control Manager/Inspector must ensure that no discharge of noted sediments occurs from the Tollway ROW.
-Additionally, if directed by the CM, must take action to ensure the pH of the contaminated stormwater does not exceed 9.0. - C. Shall attend, and support the CM, coordinate a pre-construction erosion and sediment control meeting at least five business days prior to start of work. - D. Shall finalize the preliminary ESCP provided by the Designer.
+At least 10 days prior to the beginning of work, the name and credentials of this employee shall be submitted to the CM for acceptance. - B. If it is determined that concrete fines are discharging into the ditch, in cooperation with the CM, the Contractor's Erosion and Sediment Control Manager/Inspector shall ensure that no discharge of noted sediments occurs from the Illinois Tollway ROW.
+Additionally, if directed by the CM, shall take action to ensure the pH of the contaminated stormwater does not exceed 9.0. - C. Shall attend, and support the CM in coordinating a pre-construction erosion and sediment control meeting at least five business days prior to start of work. - D. Shall finalize the preliminary ESCP provided by the Designer.
 Finalize the ESCP by providing missing details related to the ESC control measures and maintenance of controls for the project site.
-Copy of completed ESCP to be provided to the Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - E. Shall provide support to the CM to finalize the NOI. - F. Shall develop a SWPPP, Erosion and Sediment Control schedule, and sign Contractor Certification Statements.
-SWPPP, Erosion and Sediment Control schedule, and Contractor Certification Statement to be submitted to the Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - G. Shall install all the required measures of the plan detailed ESCP and additional measures as directed by the CM. - H. Shall post a copy of the Letter of Notification and General NPDES permit at the construction site.
-The letter and permit must be placed in a prominent place for public viewing.
+Copy of completed ESCP to be provided to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities.

+- E. Shall provide support to the CM to finalize the NOI. - F. Shall develop a SWPPP, Erosion and Sediment Control schedule, and sign Contractor Certification Statements.
+SWPPP, Erosion and Sediment Control schedule, and Contractor Certification Statement to be submitted to the Illinois Tollway CM within 21 days of Notice of Award and prior to any ground disturbing activities. - G. Shall install all the required measures of the plan detailed ESCP and additional measures as directed by the CM. - H. All NPDES documents are to be kept at the CM Field Office and on the Illinois Tollway's WBPM for viewing by inspectors or the public.